 Pay attention to hunger signals and determine if it's a true hunger craving, or an emotional craving.
 It's easy to eat your emotions while you're dealing with an illness.
 The hard truth is you need to watch your weight when dealing with avascular necrosis.
 Extra weight puts extra stress on the joints causing increased pain.

-Eat lower carb focusing on high fiber, high protein and increased omega-3 food consumption.
+Eating lots of vegetables, high fiber, high protein and increased omega-3 foods is recommended.
 Avoid snacking and focus on eating meals that keep you pull meal to meal.
-Watch portion sizes and count macros using an app to help you maintain your weight or lose weight.
-If you’re not sure what your macros should be, I can calculate them for you.
+Watch portion sizes and consider tracking your food if your goal is to lose weight.
 Remember 80% or more of your body composition is what you eat, not what you do.

 I hope this was helpful.
 For more tips and details, watch the video!